Redddeve/kanban-board-server/README.md

-# kanban-board-server
+# Kanban Board API

-Kanban board API
+This is a repository, that provides an API for interaction with the application [kanban-board-client](https://github.com/Redddeve/kanban-board).